Iona University: East Hall

 East Hall, located in the center of campus on the site of the previous Walsh Hall (an academic building which housed Iona's Psychology Department), is three stories and holds an estimated 112 residents, accommodating students in a traditional corridor-style setting.
 There is an elevator in the center lobby area and lounges on both the second and third floors.
 It has rooms for groups of three and four students with a common bathroom on each wing.
 Each floor is separated by gender.
 The first and third floors are for female students and the second for males.
 Among its amenities are wireless Internet, cable television, and telephone lines in each room.
 The main floor has a kitchen area, a mail room, and laundry facilities.

-North Avenue Residence Hall
+North Hall

 Iona added its sixth on-campus residence hall when the North Avenue Residence Hall opened in August 2016.
 The upper six floors house more than 300 upperclassman students.
 Each suite consists of either two double rooms or four single rooms, two bathrooms, a common room, and a kitchenette.
 The corner of the building, which located opposite the college's main entrance, has open spaces with glass windows that look onto campus and downtown New Rochelle.
 The ground floor of the building is designated commercial space.

-Apartments at Eastchester

-Iona no longer holds any apartments in the Eastchester Apartment Complex, located down the block from the campus.